 Connecticut has a lot to offer.
 We have a great coastline, thriving cities, world-class restaurants, and breathtaking hiking trails.
 Even if you think you know CT well, there are six lesser-known towns that hold dear a sense of historic charm.
 All are well worth a visit the next time you take a trip across the Long Island Sound.

 Chester is a town that is tried and true with historical heritage.
 Nestled along the Connecticut River in southern Connecticut, it is the perfect getaway for exploring historic New England.
 In the center of town, there is a fabulous array of boutique shops, galleries, and restaurants.
 The French Hen, for example, is a gift boutique that will delight your senses with everything from lamps, jewelry, hutch tops, and even vintage bowties.

 The Village of Collinsville is where history and modern amenities meet.
 This old factory town has been reclaimed and modernized by restaurants, independent retail shops, and local musicians and artists who chose to use the antique factory buildings as space for their small businesses.
 Be sure to visit the shopping district in Collinsville.

 If you are a fan of fine art, Kent, Connecticut is the hidden masterpiece you have been looking for.
 Kent actually has 14 art galleries in town.
 Visit The Morrison Gallery (modern and contemporary art), the Kent Art Association, and The Good Gallery (fine art), James Barron Art (sculpture and modern art), The Ober Gallery, and Eckert Fine Art.

 Simsbury also has one of the last three remaining truss-style steel bridges in the state, and Simsbury is making the most of it!
 The bridge has been planted with flowers and grasses and is now a local landmark.
 The Story Teller’s Cottage is a bibliophile’s dream offering literature-based activities (think writing classes, author readings, and even murder mystery recreations and escape rooms) all in a Victorian-style cottage.

 Washington, CT is so quaint, it was actually the inspiration behind the fictional town of Stars Hollow in the comedy-drama series Gilmore Girls.
-Small town charm abounds here.
+Small town charm abounds here, as it is easily one of the most beautiful towns in Connecticut.
 The small downtown area offers so much to do in such a small area.
 Visit the Hickory Stick Book Shop, an independently owned book shop specializing in selling local authors’ work.
 After that, stop by Marty’s for breakfast and an espresso.